IHE/ITI.BasicAudit/input/pagecontent/index.md

 The **Basic Audit Log Patterns (BALP) Implementation Guide** is a **Content Profile** that defines some basic and reusable AuditEvent patterns.
-This includes basic audit log profiles for FHIR RESTful operations, to be used when there is not a more specific audit event defined.
+This includes basic audit log profiles for FHIR RESTful operations to be used when there is not a more specific audit event defined.
 A focus is enabling Privacy centric AuditEvent logs that hold well formed indication of the Patient when they are the subject of the activity being recorded in the log.
 Where a more specific audit event can be defined it should be derived off of these basic patterns.

 <div markdown="1" class="stu-note">